 - 1 Tablespoon olive oil

 - Kosher salt and pepper

 - Season both sides chicken with salt and pepper.
 In a heavy skillet or cast iron pan, heat oil over medium heat.

-- Mix jam, water, ginger and vinegar in a small bowl until blended.
+- Mix jam, water, ginger and vinegar in a small bowl.

 - Remove chicken from pan and place on a plate.

 - Add apricot mixture to pan, scraping to loosen any browned bits.
-Place chicken back in pan, turning to coat both sides of each piece, and continue cooking until sauce is thickened, the consistency of a glaze and chicken is cooked through.
+Place chicken back in pan, turning to coat both sides of each piece, and continue cooking until sauce is thickened, the consistency of a glaze and chicken is cooked through, about 3-4 minutes.

 After you make this chicken dinner recipe, I’d love to see photos of it!
 You can share them with me on my Facebook page.

 Wow!
 That apricot and ginger glaze sounds good!
 We don’t do a ton of chicken at our house (not my hubby’s favorite) but I bet this same glaze would go fabulously over pork chops!

 It will be delicious on pork too!